JWuCines/JWuCines.github.io/README.md

 ## Run, debug, study my shit
 Just download this repository, and serve the content using the Jekyll built-in webserver.

-(Updates are coming: now I manage all my blogging infrastructure using Grunt.
-Stay tuned if you are interested in this!)

 ```bash
 $ git clone git@github.com:JWuCines/JWuCines.github.io.git